squirrel-project/squirrel_nav/squirrel_navigation/README.md

 #### Parameters

-This planner is wrapper around `ompl::geometric::RRTstart`, see [OMPL library](http://ompl.kavrakilab.org/)):
+This planner is wrapper around `ompl::geometric::RRTConnect`, see [OMPL library](http://ompl.kavrakilab.org/)):
 - `~/FootprintPlanner/verbose` set verbosity.
 - `~/FootprintPlanner/footprint_topic` the footprint of the robot.